 - At Alert Level 2 the Family Court remains an essential service.
 Under Alert Level 2 the Court will continue to undertake priority work, such as box work and without notice applications as examples, but also intends to undertake all previously scheduled work.

 - However, the court’s ability to do so will be subject to work force capacity levels and the requirement to observe physical distancing.

-- During the COVID-19 Alert Levels 2, 3, and 4, local Judicial Resource Managers, the Family Court Liaison Judge, Regional Scheduling Advisors and the Registry will work collaboratively to determine the priority and extent of the work to be undertaken in each court in order to develop rosters and local schedules.
-The schedules will support the directions set out in the District Court Protocol
+- During the COVID-19 Alert Levels local Judicial Resource Managers, the Family Court Liaison Judge (or in regional localities the resident judge/s), Regional Scheduling Advisors and the Registry will work collaboratively to determine the priority and extent of the work to be undertaken in each court in order to develop rosters and local schedules.
+The schedules will support the directions set out in the District Court Protocol.

 - A triage process has been operating in a number of courts (particularly metropolitan courts) to identify and progress priority cases within the following categories:

-- an anticipated post Covid-19 surge in applications;
+c. an anticipated post COVID-19 surge in applications;

-- work identified as urgent from triaging box work files, and
+d. work identified as urgent from triaging box work files; and

 - Cases identified as a priority will be scheduled for a 30-minute conference/callover.

 - All counsel are entitled to appear in person.
 However, a judge may permit counsel to appear by telephone link or AVL provided that suitable facilities are available, and a timely application has been made.
 Otherwise counsel must attend in person, subject to paragraph .